Demographics of Argentina: Vital statistics

+Total fertility rates by province

+Total fertility rate (TFR) in Argentina by province as of 2023:

 UN estimates

 The Population Department of the United Nations prepared the following estimates of vital statistics of Argentina.

-Other demographics statistics

 Argentina's population continues to grow but at a slower rate because of its steadily declining birth rate.
 Argentina's fertility decline began earlier than in the rest of Latin America, occurring most rapidly between the early 20th century and the 1930s and then becoming more gradual.

 Life expectancy has been improving, most notably among the young and the poor.

 Demographic statistics according to the World Population Review.